-A. Keyman for Linux and KMFL are released together in the Keyman PPA, but are separate.
+A. KMFL is no longer actively developed, although it can still be installed.
+Both Keyman for Linux and KMFL are available in the Keyman PPA.
 The installation instructions above will install Keyman, not KMFL.
 KMFL was developed as a black-box clone of Keyman for Windows years ago; after Keyman was released as open source it became possible to share the code base between Windows and Linux.
 Keyman for Linux is the long-term supported solution.

 Q. Can I have Keyman for Linux and KMFL installed at the same time?

 A. Yes.
 To install KMFL on Ubuntu:

 sudo add-apt-repository ppa:keymanapp/keyman sudo apt-get update sudo apt-get upgrade sudo apt-get install ibus-kmfl

 Q. If I already had KMFL installed, how can I uninstall KMFL before installing Keyman?

 A. It is good to remove any keyboards from ibus e.g. KMFL keyboards before you remove KMFL.
 Then, to remove KMFL: